timbeaudet/knowledge_base/faq/today.md

-# Objectives for Today 2022-09-13
+# Objectives for Today 2022-09-15

 - Doing...
 Things...
+Not really sure what, just doing things...
-- Trying to get a tree in engine
+- Continue trying to get the tree in engine?
-- Short stream: Tim takes indie for a hike!
+- Short stream: Tim is a Zombie today

 ## NOTICE:

-Streams will start about 30-45 minutes later than normal for doggo care/routines, and end slightly earlier (around lunch-ish) so I can spend time Indie.
+Next Trailing Brakes Racing Simulator Competition will be October 1st at 11am ET.